ibm-cloud-docs/watsonxdata/ingest_spark_stream.md

 5. In the **Source configuration** section:

    1. **Streaming source**: Select a streaming source from the dropdown.
-      - If no streaming sources are available, the message "No streaming sources available" is displayed.

    2. **Topic**: Enter the topic name for the streaming source.